 The KC-30 has proven to be a great asset to the RAAF, even though there were teething problems to begin with when the type was initially introduced into service with 33SQN, this though has made the aircraft and the Squadron that operate it grow and mature the aircraft and the operations undertaken growing it to its full potential.
 Over in the Middle East 33SQN and the KC-30 it is the tanker of choice for all coalition forces, it’s an aircraft that excels in its mission.

-The aircraft can take on over 100 pounds of gas to offload on a mission of this caliber that is undertaken during Pitch Black.
+The aircraft can take on over 100 tonnes of gas to offload on a mission of this caliber that is undertaken during Pitch Black.
 The squadron has been providing fuel to United States Airforce and Singaporean F-16’s United States Marine Corps F/A-18D’s from VMFA-242 as well as providing fuel to the RAAF’s own Classic Hornets from No.77 squadron in addition to F/A-18F’s from No.1 squadron and EA-18G’s from No.6 squadron.

 LEAD IMAGE: © Commonwealth of Australia, Department of Defence, courtesy of Armée de l’Air